 Source: Adapted from Morpus (2021)

 This method provides a broad enough range to capture different levels of importance while keeping the number of options manageable, ensuring easy use for respondents.
-Using the method, experts weighted parameters out of 10 points according to the parameter’s importance.
+Using the technique, experts weighted parameters out of 10 points according to the parameter’s importance.
 Ultimately, the weight of a particular parameter was proportionally divided among its indicators, and the weight of a preparedness indicator was further distributed among its sub-indicators according to their relative importance.

 2.4 Data Analysis